0fie/Maika/README.md

 looking for a third person to help.

-### I stole about 30 percent of the code in this repo from the following sources:
+### I got a lot of inspiration as well as actual code from the following sources:

 - [Aylur/dotfiles](https://github.com/Aylur/dotfiles) - Nushell, Helix config, UEFI boot stuff for the instructions above
 - [NotAShelf/Nyx](https://github.com/NotAShelf/Nyx) - Helix config, plus dozens of other snippets from their ultra-complex setup